ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 #### Click trigger (`"on": "click"`)
 Use this configuration to fire a request when a specified element is clicked.
 Use `selector` to control which elements will cause this request to fire:
   - `selector` A CSS selector used to refine which elements should be tracked.
 Use value `*` to track all elements.
+The value of this configuration can contain variables defined elsewhere in the analytics config.

     ```javascript
+    "vars": {
+      "id1": "socialButtonId",
+      "id2": "shareButtonClass"
+    },
     "triggers": {
       "anchorClicks": {
         "on": "click",
-        "selector": "a",
+        "selector": "a, #${id1}, .${id2}",
         "request": "event",
         "vars": {
           "eventId": 128